Even though Gauss was named after a famous German mathematician, his abilities and looks rather remind of a racing car and not of the scientist.

 If you’re looking on more information on that, switch to our ‘How to get Gauss’ Guide and read through the information there.

 But if you’re looking for some build ideas on how to mod your new Warframe, keep on reading!

 - Good Armor

 - Sometimes Hard to Control

 The Best Gauss Builds

-You can either pickif you see yourself using your abilities a lot or if you encounter energy troubles along your way, otherwise just pick and you should be good to go.
+You can either pick Energy Siphon if you see yourself using your abilities a lot or if you encounter energy troubles along your way, otherwise just pick Corrosive Projection and you should be good to go.